lgarron/clipboard-polyfill/experiment/Conclusions.md

 ## `getData()` in listener shows if `setData()` worked

-In Edge, `setData()` works inside the copy listener, but `getData` never reports the data that was set, and returns the empty string instead.
+In Edge, `setData()` works inside the copy listener, but `getData()` never reports the data that was set, and returns the empty string instead.

-Note that on iOS Safari, `getData()` also returns the empty string, but since `setData()` doesn't work, this is the correct return value (And can be used to detect if setting the string succeeded).
+Note that on iOS Safari, `getData()` also returns the empty string, but since `setData()` doesn't work, this is the correct return value (and can be used to detect if setting a non-empty string succeeded).

 ## Copies all types set with `setData()` (see issue 2 below)